 When It’s Not Worth It

-The IRS processes returns and sends refunds within four weeks for 90 percent of filers.
+The IRS issues most refunds in less than 21 days.
 If you’re willing to wait, you’ll have more money in your pocket.

 Similarly, if you have a type of tax software you like to use or want to work with a specific tax preparer, you may want to skip the refund advance loan.
 You’ll have the flexibility you want and may not be missing out on anything.

 Bottom line?
-Make sure you really need the cash before pursuing a tax refund advance loan.
+Make sure you really need the cash before pursuing a tax refund advance, and check rates and terms carefully before you accept the loan.

 FAQHere are the answers to some common questions about tax refunds.